yusukebe/App-mookview/README.md

 App::mookview is Plack/PSGI application for viewing Markdown texts as a "Mook-book".

-"mookview" command is useful when you are writing a book using Markdown format.
+"mookview command" is useful when you are writing a book using Markdown format.

 ## Features

-- 2-cloumns page layouts
+- 2 columns page layouts
 - count characters
 - support fenced code blocks in Markdown
-- use the new font in OSX "mervricks"
+- use the new font in OSX "mervericks"

 # LICENSE